I work on books that model honest and open-hearted ways of existing in the world.

 I aim for every book on my list to be a source of hope and comfort in its own way.
 From coming-of-age contemporaries to sweeping interstellar romances, I acquire books that let readers come as they are, within whose pages it is safe to explore thoughts, feelings, and experiences away from the stakes of the real world.
 We all deserve spaces that hold us, heal us, and empower us—and this is especially true for readers whose communities traditional publishing has historically reduced to stereotypes or monoliths (when they’ve been reflected at all).
 With each book I edit, I hope to instill in young readers a sense of their own agency and significance—as well as the knowledge that they are never alone.

-This wish list is updated concurrently with my MSWL website profile.
-Feel free to reference whichever format you find more easily accessible.
+This wish list is updated concurrently with my MSWL website profile (which contains submission guidelines).
+Feel free to reference whichever format you find more accessible.

 Formats and General Taste